basicallydan/interfake/readme.md

-# Interfake: Just-add-JSON HTTP API
+# Interfake: Mocked JSON APIs for any platform

 Interfake is a tool which allows developers of client-side applications to easily create dummy APIs to develop against.
 Let's get started with a simple example.